 Coming from a university background of philosophy, I found that, within that all-too-academic realm of scholarly emancipation, phenomenology was the most “right” way to approach the world.
 The phenomenologists at least revered consciousness and lived experience.
 They would even call their writings “meditations”.

-But philosophy was still too… bookish.
+But for what I was seeking, philosophy was still too… bookish.

-I yearned for something more direct, and so I delved into entheogens for a while.
+I yearned for experiencing something more direct, and so I delved into entheogens for a while.
 Working with ayahuasca still remains one of the most brutally unsettling Jungian deep-dives I’ve ever undertaken.
 Looking back on that phase, it was a period of profound upheaval.

 Although I remain forever grateful to those encounters with my deep Self (and perhaps a few enigmatic plant spirits, a metaphysical question to which I’m disposed agnostically), I intuited it was time to ground down, and to learn to create stillness and stability through the daily spiritual practices of meditation, and yoga.